codedbypj/Ball_Game/README.md

 # Ball_Game
 A ball game using pygame.
-Please read the wiki to read how to play game.
+Please read the wiki to know how to play game.